xentrix1024/FantastiCoast/README.md

 # FantastiCoast
 # Elevation Data Interpolation Tool
-Fantasticoast is a utility designed to fill missing elevation data in maps generated from Digital Elevation Model (DEM) sources.
-It interpolates coastal and water body elevations, ensuring smooth transitions between land and water for a more accurate and usable heightmap.
+FantastiCoast is a utility designed to fill in missing elevation data in maps generated from Digital Elevation Model (DEM) sources.
+It interpolates neighboring elevations, ensuring smooth transitions between existing and missing data for a more natural-looking and usable heightmap.

+It is particularly useful for coastal and water body elevations, which are often absent or incomplete in raw DEM datasets.

 While originally developed for terrain generation in SimCity 4, the tool can be applied to other mapping and elevation modeling tasks where DEM-derived data requires refinement.